 - Our Pastor (or on occasion one of our elders or a guest speaker) then gives the Bible teaching from the passage that was just read.
 The style of teaching is expository (explaining the passage of Scripture, considering its context and original author’s purpose in writing) and also applicational (bridging the gap from the original writer’s culture and issues to modern day issues, and attempting to address those issues with the Word of God).
 We believe the word of God when it is preached will transform lives.
 Our aim is to encourage, challenge, and to present the Gospel very clearly.
 We love God’s Word!

-- Following the service, we have plenty of time to fellowship with each other and we always serve delicious little cookies with tea and coffee.
+- Following the service, there are people available for prayer & we have plenty of time to fellowship with each other and we always serve delicious little cookies with tea and coffee.
 This is a vital part of our worship service, because we believe very strongly in building a loving, connected community by God’s grace.